 Life insurance companies will consider the following things regarding your cannabis use:

-- How often you use marijuana
+- How often do you use marijuana

 - Whether you use it for medicinal or recreational purposes